10 Best DeWalt Drills of 2024 – Reviews, Comparison & Guide

 This drill is the product of a truly unique concept.
 The DEWALT 20V MAX XR Rotary Hammer Drill has an L-shaped design uncommon among the other hammer drills in DeWalt’s arsenal.
 It has a brushless motor that is perfect for all-day runtime and consistent durability.

 It comes standard with an e-clutch for maximum control and shocks to reduce vibration.
-Its German engineering is designed for quality and durability, as well as performance and protection.
+Its German engineering is designed for quality, durability, performance, and protection.
 And the retractable utility hook is perfect for those jobs that require climbing.

-The only gripe we have heard is largely about the design.
-There needs a very specific carry case that fits this model and some of the pieces don’t quite go in the way they should in a molded case.
-And some users received defective models that broke very quickly.
+The only gripe we have heard is mainly about the design.
+It needs a special case that fits the drill, and some pieces don’t quite fit as they should in a molded case.
+Also, some users received defective models that broke very quickly.

-Like with any tool, the application is important.
-And since a drill can wear many hats in the workplace, picking a great all-around tool can make the job more efficient and less stressful.
+Like with any tool, the application is essential.
+Since a drill can wear many hats in the workplace, picking a great all-around tool can make the job more efficient and less stressful.
 However, there are functions of some drills that you may not need and can become an encumbrance.
 For example:

 - Getting a tool for drilling that has a jackhammer feature